swap-gore2007/swap-gore/Philips Hue - SecureX integration/README.md

 # swap-gore
 These workflows help to integrate Philips Hue light with Cisco SecureX platform.
 Philips Hue light can be managed (switch on or change color) in a critical event.
-This can be act as visual alert mechanism to concern team/resource to indicate critical situation in the network.
+This can be act as visual alert mechanism to concern team like SOC or higher executive to indicate critical situation in the network.

 Philips Hue light requires Hue bridge and a supported light.
 Kindly refer https://www.philips-hue.com/en-in for more information.